 Around the 24-corner one can walk 24 hours a day and then the whole life and yet one would still only revolve around oneself in one’s own egocentricity.
-But if you stop and go over the Threshold of Humility - the outer threshold of the 24-corner with the inscription „Recognize the Holy in your midst” - this is how you get into this experience: The Tree of Life breaks open a dark ring.
+But if you stop and go over the Threshold of Humility - the outer threshold of the 24-corner with the inscription „Recognize the sacred in your midst” - this is how you get into this experience: The Tree of Life breaks open a dark ring.
 The ring represents the alienated mind.
 The 11 commemorative stones are „projection surfaces”, because this is how the mind works.
 Looking at ourselves from a bird's eye view - which is why the Tree of Life is a relief (art form) in the monument – we can recognize ourselves and we are no longer a prisoner of an always limited intellect, but we learn to act from the heart.

 In our own center, in the relationship between heaven and earth, the ego loses its captivating power and man becomes free within himself.
 This is the way toward finding inner peace.
 In that perspective - a view from the standpoint of the Tree of Life - one looks upon the Border Stone, the 12.
 Stone outside the monument's circle (inner way), remembering a responsibility for life in this world, meaning love and freedom.

 Greeting of the Frankfurt Rabbi Andrew Steiman for the inauguration celebration: „Jerusalem is wherever beauty is.”
 The picture shows the other bright side of the Border Stone with the inscription Yerushalayim.
 It speaks of the beauty of living together, when man no longer needs to be the enemy of mankind, because he can see himself reflected in the other and he could find peace with himself.
 The free man acts in the world in his peace.
 The selfishness, being concerned only about the own well-being, loses power.
 Yerushalayim refers to the hope for peace of the three monotheistic world religions.
 Does that mean removing all borders and dismantling the fences?

 In German the word "Frieden" (peace) is associated with the meaning of "pulling a fence", as the word ""einfrieden" (fence) shows.